Itai-Nelken/itai-lang/new_spec.md

 Runtime polymorphism is achieved using bound function overriding.

 A virtual bound function is a function that can be re-declared in derived structs.
-A virtual function must have an implementation (pure virtual functions are implemented with traits).<br>
+A virtual function must have an implementation (pure virtual functions are implemented with traits).\
 A virtual function can't be private, and is marked as public automatically.

 ```rust